oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### Security controls provide by the HybridSystem

 - Australian data locations have been selected where supported by Azure and Office 365 services leveraged by the HybridSystem.
-- Microsoft provides a shared responsibility model which outlines how security responsibilities are shared between itself and the Agency.
+- Microsoft provides a shared responsibility model which outlines how security responsibilities are shared between itself and the organisation.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency must assess, establish, manage and maintain the commercial and contractual relationship with Microsoft as the provider of the cloud services and review changes to the Microsoft IRAP assessments as they occur.
+- The organisation must assess, establish, manage and maintain the commercial and contractual relationship with Microsoft as the provider of the cloud services and review changes to the Microsoft IRAP assessments as they occur.

 #### Shared responsibility

-When consuming a cloud service, management of some security controls is transferred from the Agency to the Cloud Service Provider (CSP), in this case Microsoft.
+When consuming a cloud service, management of some security controls is transferred from the organisation to the Cloud Service Provider (CSP), in this case Microsoft.
 The level of control transferred ultimately depends on the type of services being consumed i.e. cloud native or hybrid deployment and the agreement made with Microsoft.

-Whilst responsibility for controls may be shared, Agencies must be conscious that security risk is not transferred to the service provider.
-It is therefore critical that Agencies understand how the sharing of responsibilities impacts system risk and what impact it may have on their [Cloud Assessment and Authorisation](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/cloud-security-guidance/cloud-assessment-and-authorisation).
+Whilst responsibility for controls may be shared, organisations must be conscious that security risk is not transferred to the service provider.
+It is therefore critical that organisations understand how the sharing of responsibilities impacts system risk and what impact it may have on their [Cloud Assessment and Authorisation](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/cloud-security-guidance/cloud-assessment-and-authorisation).

 In general, [Microsoft defines](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility) themselves as being responsible for: